sovorobyov/embedded-commerce-demo/execution-plan.md

     *   Ensure the default theme is applied if no selection is found in Local Storage.
     *   Add a default theme card to the admin page, when the application loads and there's no currently selected theme in the localStorage then have this card be highlighted.
 When there is a theme saved and we select the default theme card, then it should remove the theme selection from the storage.
 *   **Outcome:** The entire website's branding (logo, colors) changes dynamically based on the package selected in the Admin page, providing a configurable look and feel.

+## Phase 6: Integrate Payments SDK (Client-Side via Script)

+*   **Goal:** Integrate the YourBrand Payments Onboarding SDK into the existing Onboarding page using the provided script loading method.
+*   **Tasks:**
+    *   Convert the Onboarding page (`app/(dashboard)/onboarding/page.tsx`) to a Client Component (`"use client"`).
+    *   Add the YourBrand Payments SDK `<script>` tag to the application.
+This should likely be done using the Next.js `Script` component (`next/script`) within the Onboarding page or a relevant layout file for deferred loading.
+Identify the correct script URL from the integration guide.
+    *   Modify the Onboarding page UI:
+        *   Add a dedicated `div` element that will serve as the container for the SDK's UI.
+Ensure it has a unique ID (e.g., `id="paypal-onboarding-container"`).
+    *   Implement logic within the Onboarding page component using `useEffect` and `useState`:
+        *   Wait for the SDK script to load (check if `window.PayPal.onboard` is defined).
+        *   Once loaded, call `window.PayPal.onboard()` to initialize the SDK.
+        *   Pass the necessary configuration object to the `onboard()` function:
+            *   The ID of the container element (e.g., `containerId: 'paypal-onboarding-container'`).
+            *   Static configuration like `partnerId` (from config/env) and `environment='sandbox'`.
+            *   Placeholder values for dynamic credentials (`accessToken: null`, `referralId: null`), which will be fetched in Phase 7.
+    *   Add basic loading states (e.g., showing "Loading SDK...") while waiting for the script and error handling if the script fails to load or initialization fails.
+*   **Outcome:** The Onboarding page loads the external Payments SDK script.
+Once loaded, the SDK initializes and renders its UI within the designated container `div`, likely showing an initial state or an error due to missing credentials, but confirming successful script loading and initialization via `window.PayPal.onboard`.

+## Phase 7: Implement Backend Credential Generation for SDK

+*   **Goal:** Dynamically generate the required access token and partner referral ID on the backend and provide them to the frontend SDK component.
+*   **Tasks:**
+    *   Create a new backend API route (e.g., `/api/payments/onboarding-credentials`).
+    *   Implement logic within the API route to:
+        *   Simulate authentication/authorization if necessary.
+        *   Simulate calling the required YourBrand API to generate a partner referral ID.
+        *   Simulate calling the required YourBrand API to generate a short-lived access token for the SDK.
+        *   Return the generated `referralId` and `accessToken` in the API response.
+    *   Modify the Onboarding page component (`app/(dashboard)/onboarding/page.tsx`):
+        *   Use `useEffect` and `useState` to manage the fetching of credentials.
+        *   Fetch the `referralId` and `accessToken` from the `/api/payments/onboarding-credentials` route when the component mounts.
+        *   Update the state with the fetched credentials.
+        *   Pass the fetched `referralId` and `accessToken` as props to the rendered `PaymentsOnboarding` SDK component.
+*   **Outcome:** The Payments SDK component on the Onboarding page successfully initializes using dynamically generated (simulated) credentials fetched from the backend, proceeding to the next step in its internal onboarding flow.